 The new building of Dance House Helsinki will be constructed in connection with the Cable Factory.
 In addition, some premises inside the current Cable Factory will be renovated for the use of the House.
 Now, the general arrangement drawings of Dance House Helsinki’s first, second and third floor and basement are presented.
 In all, the House has seven floors, but the topmost floors are reserved mainly for technical premises.
 The detailed technical design of the House is still ongoing.

-The core of Dance House Helsinki consists of the Erkko Stage with 700 seats, the Pannuhalli stage with 250 seats and an Event Square.
+The core of Dance House Helsinki consists of the Erkko Hall with 700 seats, the Pannuhalli stage with 250 seats and an Event Square.
 All of the adaptable stages are located on the first floor of Dance House Helsinki and they are interconnected.
 All stages are connected to the performers’ backstage premises, practice studio and loading docks.

-The Erkko Stage with 700 seats provides a spectacular setting for the performance of international level events.
+The Erkko Hall with 700 seats provides a spectacular setting for the performance of international level events.
 The main stage consists of the auditorium, the stage with its backstage and sides of the stage premises as well as the wings.
 The free height of the stage is up to 21 metres, which enables creating impressive performances.
 The stage can also be divided into separate facilities for smaller productions using upward acting doors.

 The current Pannuhalli of Cable Factory will be converted to the use of Dance House Helsinki and it can be adapted to fit 250 spectators.
 The robust industrial feel of Pannuhalli will be preserved.
 Free height of the stage is approximately 11 metres.
 In connection with the new building, a green room and a connection corridor to other premises of the House will be built in Pannuhalli.